 Borrowing money seems like an easy way to get what you want quickly, but it comes at a cost.
 Understand when borrowing makes sense and why.

-April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life.
-Below is a video to watch together, article to read, questions to discuss, and links to a related comic and activity sheet.
+April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life – no matter their learning style.
+Below you’ll find a video to watch, article to read, questions to discuss, and links to a related comic and activity sheet.

 Why Do People Borrow Money?